Light Pollution Filters for Astrophotography

 Thankfully for astrophotographers in my situation, there are a variety of filter options available.
 Light pollution filters such as the Optolong L-Pro are designed to ignore many of the wavelengths of artificial light that surround my backyard sky.
 The resulting images have a much better overall contrast, and the deep-sky object can often be identified in the image frame after a 1-2 minute exposure.

 Light pollution filters do not come without their shortcomings.
 The artificial light-blocking power of these UHC (Ultra-high contrast) filters also affects the natural colors found in the night sky.
 Specifically, the beautiful blues and cool colors of stars.
-Strong filters can often record images that show a sea of red stars in the image, whether they are a cool red star like Betelgeuse or hot young star like Bellatrix.
+Strong filters can often record images that show a sea of red stars in the image, whether they are a cool red star like Betelgeuse or a hot young star like Bellatrix.

 Light Pollution Filters for Astrophotography (Video)

 The astrophotography filters featured in this video are the DSLR clip-in models that install into the camera body, and 2″ round mounted filters that thread intro your camera adapter or field flattener.
 This gives you a chance to see some example images using many of the filters referenced in this post.

 Coatings, Technology, and Terms